rhythm-shah/MM204CodingAssignment/README.md

 Similarly for the second row represents temperatures at t = delta-t on different nodes and so on.

 Using the number of nodes we calculate delta-x.
 And using the condition on coefficients of temperature values we get delta-t.
-Using the value of delta-t we determine the number and size of steps the code will take on each iteration
+Using the value of delta-t we determine the number and size of steps the code will take on each iteration and calulate the temperature at each node and time step.

+Finally we plot the graphs between Temperature and Distance.
+And between Temperature at a node and Time.